LucaMawyin/slop-watch/README.md

 # [Slop Watch](https://slopwatchsports.vercel.app/)

-**Predicting the sloppiest games in sports — so you know when not to watch.**
+**Predicting the sloppiest games in sports — so you know what not to watch.**

-Slop Watch is an ML-powered sports prediction application that predicts which upcoming games are most likely to be the **worst games of the season**.
+Slop Watch is an ML-powered sports prediction application that predicts which upcoming games are most likely to be **slop** and/or **unwatchable**.

 Using historical sports data and machine learning, Slop Watch analyzes upcoming matchups and estimates which games are most likely to be boring, uncompetitive, low-scoring, or otherwise deserving of the title of **slop**.